We have been staying at the top of Spain close the Andorra border.

 We selected the “Tobotronc” first.
 We had made it.
 Another travel dream come true for Explorason.
 Yes, this is the longest alpine coaster in the world!

 We lined up and I have to confess I was a bit nervous.
 I would be the driver and I could see people flying down.

 There were no cameras or phones allowed, so we locked away my bag and off we went.

 We loved it so much I think we went on it four times all up.
-It takes about 15 minutes just to ascend to the top, and that is quite relaxing, but the downhill run is heavy concentration for me, and I felt like we would fly off the tracks we were going so fast.
-We would pretend we were whizzing through countries and places we had travelled around the world to see, and this made us laugh so hard.
+It takes about 15 minutes just to ascend to the top, and that is quite relaxing, but the downhill run is the heavy concentration for me, and I felt like we would fly off the tracks we were going so fast.
+We would pretend we were whizzing through countries and places we had traveled around the world to see, and this made us laugh so hard.

-Next we decided to climb and zip line.
+Next, we decided to climb and zip line.

-This was by far the highest zip line I have done, and as I climbed to the top and up on a wooden box, I felt quite afraid.
+This was by far the highest zip line I have done, and as I climbed to the top and upon a wooden box, I felt quite afraid.
 Once was enough for me going down this cable with the harness, but Explorason loved it.